Dre Campbell Farm

 3. Boric Acid

 Boric acid is another natural tick killer.
-It dehydrates and ultimately kills the larvae and eggs that encounter it.
+It dehydrates and ultimately kills the larvae and eggs that come into contact with it.

 Therefore, boric acid powder should be applied to carpets, rugs, and other target areas.
 Let it sit for a few hours before vacuuming.